yjzhang/FISH_MDS.jl/README.md

 You can run the the package with `julia main.jl [args]`.
 Alternatively, in the command line Julia interpreter, run `run_mds(filename, args)`.

+To update the package for future use run:

+    Pkg.update()

 ## Usage

     usage: main.jl [-f FISH] [-r RADIUS] [-o OUTPUT] [-i INIT] [--interp]